-Three options are offered.
-These are a Vertebrate Zoology option, a Coastal and Wetlands option, and a Comprehensive Biology option.
-Students will declare an option at the end of their curriculum sophomore year (i.e., when all freshman and sophomore courses have been completed) and will then be assigned to an advisor whose teaching and research activities lie within that option.
-Students are required to choose three electives from courses within their option and to choose two electives from among the other options.
+Five tracks are offered within the MARB curriculum.
+These are a Vertebrate Zoology track, a Coastal and Wetlands track, a Comprehensive Biology track, a Fisheries Biology track and an Aquatic Animal Health track.
+Students will declare a track at the end of their curriculum sophomore year (i.e., when all freshman and sophomore courses have been completed) and will then be assigned to an advisor whose teaching and research activities lie within that option.
+Students are required to choose three electives from courses within their track and to choose two electives from among the other options.
 The electives must be five actual classes (485 problems courses are excluded).